christianalfoni/reactx/docs/03_creating_state.md

 };
 ```

-The reason you wanta to do this is so that any piece of state can back reference up to guaranteed higher level state.
+The reason you want to do this is so that any piece of state can back reference up to guaranteed higher level state.
 This will be especially important when accessing state in components.

 ## Persisting state